 - 190 Introductory Topics in Literature (F2i, F4).
-Open to first-year students and sophomores only. - All 200-level English classes are open to first year students and carry (F4, F2i) credit.
-These classes are highly recommended for students who have earned AP or IB credits for FYWS 121 and are interested in honing their college-level writing skills early in their career at Rhodes. - 285 is for prospective majors and should only be taken by those considering a major or minor in English. - 151 First-Year Writing Seminar or 155 Daily Themes (to be completed in the first year if no AP credit was earned).
+See BannerWeb or English Department website for current topics.
+Open to first-year students and sophomores only. - All 200-level English classes are open to first year students and carry (F4, F2i) credit. - 285 is for prospective majors and should only be taken by those considering a major or minor in English. - 151 First-Year Writing Seminar or 155 Daily Themes (to be completed in the first year if no AP credit was earned).
 (F2s).